-Along with fame, of course, came a few misguided ventures generally unworthy of his talent.
+A resurgence occurred on film as a result.
+Among other unsurpassed portraits on his unique pallet, the chameleon in him displayed a polar side as the gentle, pathetically disfigured title role in The Elephant Man (1980), and as a tortured Turkish prison inmate who befriends Brad Davis in the intense drama Midnight Express (1978) earning Oscar nominations for both.
+Mainstream box-office films were offered as well as art films.
+He made the most of his role as a crew member whose body becomes host to an unearthly predator in Alien (1979).
+With this new rush of fame came a few misguided ventures as well that were generally unworthy of his talent.
 Such brilliant work as his steeple chase jockey in Champions (1984) or kidnapper in The Hit (1984) was occasionally offset by such drivel as the comedy misfire Partners (1982) with Ryan O'Neal in which Hurt looked enervated and embarrassed.
-But those were very few and far between.
-As for the past couple of decades, the craggy-faced actor continues to draw extraordinary notices.
+For the most part, the craggy-faced actor continued to draw extraordinary notices.
 Tops on the list includes his prurient governmental gadfly who triggers the Christine Keeler political sex scandal in the aptly-titled Scandal (1989); the cultivated gay writer aroused and obsessed with struggling "pretty-boy" actor Jason Priestley in Love and Death on Long Island (1997); and the Catholic priest embroiled in the Rwanda atrocities in Beyond the Gates (2005).